alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

+Post-rendering refers to the process that occurs after the initial rendering of a website in the browser.
+It involves updating the page dynamically in response to user actions, such as clicking buttons or scrolling the page.

+User-induced execution is the process by which user actions trigger JavaScript code to run, which then updates the page dynamically.
+For example, when a user clicks a button, the JavaScript code associated with that button is executed, and the page is updated in real-time without the need for a page refresh.
+This allows for a more dynamic and interactive experience for the user.

 After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).